-The Queensland Government has recently committed funding over 3 years to address land use planning issues on NSI arising from an Indigenous Land Use Agreement (ILUA) between the State and the Quandamooka People.
+The Queensland Government has commenced planning investigations to address land use planning issues on NSI arising from an Indigenous Land Use Agreement (ILUA) between the State and the Quandamooka People.
 The outcomes of these investigations may have implications for future service provision requirements on the island.
 When this work commences, RW will be an active stakeholder aligned with RCC desired outcomes at that time.